-This is a firm record form, here we can add different firm records with their stocks.
+This is a part sources form, here we can add different firm records.
 In this form we can search, save, update and delete firms according to the firm code.
 Once a new firm is added also their stocks are added in the database.